subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

 ---
 title: "Step 3: External data"
 description: >-
-  Getting data from state calls, IPFS and HTTP
+  Retrieving data from state calls, IPFS and HTTP
 sidebar_position: 30
 ---

 # Step 3: Adding external data

 This is the third part of the tutorial in which we build a squid that indexes [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers and owners from the [Ethereum blockchain](https://ethereum.org), fetches the metadata from [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores it in a database and serves it over a GraphQL API.
-In the first two parts ([1](/tutorials/bayc/step-one-indexing-transfers), [2](/tutorials/bayc/step-two-deriving-owners-and-tokens)) we created a squid that scraped `Transfer` events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d) and derived some information on tokens and their owners from that data.
+In the first two parts of the tutorial ([1](/tutorials/bayc/step-one-indexing-transfers), [2](/tutorials/bayc/step-two-deriving-owners-and-tokens)) we created a squid that scraped `Transfer` events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d) and derived some information on tokens and their owners from that data.
 In this part we enrich token data with information obtained from contract state calls, IPFS and regular HTTP URLs.

-Pre-requisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker, a project folder with the code from the second part ([this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/6f41cba76b9d90d12638a17d64093dbeb19d00ec)).
+Prerequisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker, a project folder with the code from the second part ([this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/6f41cba76b9d90d12638a17d64093dbeb19d00ec)).

 ## Exploring token metadata

-Now that we have a record for each BAYC NFT, let's see what we can do to retrieve a bit more data for each token.
+Now that we have a record for each BAYC NFT.
+Let's explore how we can retrieve more data for each token.

 [EIP-721](https://eips.ethereum.org/EIPS/eip-721) suggests that token metadata contracts may make token data available in a JSON referred to by the output of the `tokenURI()` contract function.
-Examining `src/abi/bayc.ts` we see that the BAYC token contract does implement this function.
+Upon examining `src/abi/bayc.ts`, we find that the BAYC token contract implements this function.
 Also, the public ABI has no obvious contract methods that may set token URI or events that may be emitted on its change.
-In other words, it looks like the only way to get this data is to [query the contract state](/evm-indexing/query-state/).
+In other words, it appears that the only way to retrieve this data is by [querying the contract state](/evm-indexing/query-state/).

 We prepare for this by supplying a RPC endpoint of an archive Ethereum node on processor initialization:
 ```diff title=src/processor.ts